qwaneu/qwaneu.github.io/_drafts/feature-toggles.md

 ## Tech toggles

-Once you have a toggle mechanism in place, it becomes your hammer and everything starts looking like a nail.
-Or if it goes badly, everything starts looking like a thumb.
+Once you have a toggle mechanism in place, it becomes your hammer and everything starts looking like a nail - or a thumb.
+We also see teams using toggles to switch off parts of the code that are not yet fully working or still messy.
+Such toggles are not feature driven, but driven by technical motives, so we tend to call these _tech toggles_.

-We also see teams using the toggles to switch off parts of the code that are not yet fully working or still messy.
-As you are not toggling features, we tend to call these 'tech toggles' instead.
+Tech toggles can be useful in your journey towards continuous delivery, for example to get rid of long release cycles and code freezes.

-Feature toggles come with trade-offs, but tech toggles are a big no for us.
-In our opinion, tech toggles can be prevented.
-Instead, look at your way of working and find a way of deliver code that is tested and works.
-Tech toggles only hide deeper issues in your software development approach.
+Once you are able to deliver at will, introducing tech toggles is a slippery slope.
+It risks moving away from having continuously integrated software, because you start increasing your batch size.
+Tech toggles can hide deeper issues in your software development process.
+We recommend looking at your way of working and finding a way of deliver code that is tested and works first, before resorting to tech toggles.

 ## Some good practices and considerations